techlahoma/board_meetings/2017/05_may.md

   * Can integrate with Xero, not fully setup yet.
   * Ok to Share evernote folders with Ug's and Volunteers.
 Unidirectional backup to G.Drive.
   * Action Item: Make your Evernote account.
 Give me the email you use. (does not have to be a Techlahoma email)
+* Jesse : Alcohol Policy
+  * Draft 1 of a polcy taking into account the discussion thread is complete.
+Action: item read proposal.
 ## Proposals
 * Move board meeting invites from meetup (a public place) to our Techlahoma GSuite Calendar (a private place).